Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 Pittsburgh 151k

-USS Pennsylvania (Armored Cruiser No. 4) at the Mare Island Navy Yard, California, in January 1911, after she had been fitted with a temporary wooden deck in preparation for Eugene Ely's airplane landing attempt.
+USS Pennsylvania (ACR 4) at the Mare Island Navy Yard, California, in January 1911, after she had been fitted with a temporary wooden deck in preparation for Eugene Ely's airplane landing attempt.
 Ely landed his Curtiss pusher biplane on board the ship on 18 January, the first airplane landing on a warship.
 The landing deck, 120 feet long and 30 feet wide, was inclined slightly to help slow the plane as it landed, and had a thirty-degree ramp at its after end.

 U.S. Naval Historical Center Photograph #NH 90066.